signalfx/splunk-otel-js-web/docs/Instrumentations.md

 |`link.traceId`|`string`|Trace identifier, captured from `server-timing` response header set by the APM agent|
 |`link.spanId`|`string`|Span identifier, captured from `server-timing` response header set by the APM agent|

+The annotations captured by the `documentFetch` instrumentation are described in the [HTTP request timing](DataModel.md#http-request-timings-annotations) chapter.

 ### resourceFetch